AhmedGr39/AhmedGr39/README.md

 - 👋 Hi, I’m @AhmedGr39
 - 👀 I’m interested in electronics and robotics
-- 🌱 I’m currently learning about robotics in theory basis
+- 🌱 I’m currently learning about Robot Operating System (ROS)
 - 💞️ I’m looking to collaborate on diffrent robotic projects
 <!---
 AhmedGr39/AhmedGr39 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.